 Edwards also is adjunct professor of politics at the Catholic University of America and chairman of a foundation that dedicated the Victims of Communism Memorial in Washington, D.C., in 2007.

 His books including biographies of Ronald Reagan, Barry Goldwater, William F. Buckley, Jr. and Edwin Meese III as well as histories of The Heritage Foundation and the American conservative movement.
 His works have been translated into Chinese, Japanese, French, Hungarian and Swedish.

 Edwards’ next book, written with Elizabeth Edwards Spalding, is “A Brief History of the Cold War,” to be published by Regnery in the spring of 2016.

-He was the founding director of the Institute of Political Journalism at Georgetown University and a Fellow at the Institute of Politics at the John F. Kennedy School of Government at Harvard University.
-He is a past president of the Philadelphia Society and a Media Fellow at the Hoover Institution.
+Edwards was the founding director of the Institute of Political Journalism at Georgetown University and a fellow at the Institute of Politics at the John F. Kennedy School of Government at Harvard University.
+He is a past president of the Philadelphia Society and a media fellow at the Hoover Institution.

-Dr. Edwards has appeared frequently on Fox News, CNN, Bloomberg, NBC, PBS, C-SPAN, and NPR and has been published in the Wall Street Journal, the Los Angeles Times, the Boston Globe, National Review, Human Events, The Claremont Review of Books, and The American Spectator.
+He has appeared frequently on broadcast and cable outlets such as Fox News Channel, CNN, Bloomberg, NBC, PBS, C-SPAN and NPR.
+His work has been published in The Wall Street Journal, The Boston Globe, Los Angeles Times, National Review, Human Events, Claremont Review of Books and The American Spectator, among other places.

-He has a BA in English from Duke University and did graduate work at The Sorbonne, Paris.
-He received a Ph.D. in World Politics from Catholic University.
-He lives in Arlington, Virginia, with his wife Anne, who assists him in all his writing.
+He lives in Arlington, Va., with his wife Anne, who assists him in all his writing.